19 Dec The perfect IVF diet? Ask an avocado.

 Pregnancy nutrition is a hot topic.
 But should IVF patients follow a different dietary path?
 It’s a question our own patients often ask us.
-Recent research from the Harvard School of Public Health suggests avocados may triple live birth rates for couples undergoing IVF.
+Research a few years ago from the Harvard School of Public Heath suggested avocados may triple live birth rates for couples undergoing IVF.

 As with all medical research, it’s hard to know how seriously to take the findings.
-Every day, another piece of research.
 A study’s importance often depends on how many people are involved.
 The above study followed just 147 women, each having IVF at a clinic in Massachusetts.
 But don’t dismiss it for being small.
 Medical exploration has to start somewhere.

 Fancy a coffee in Denmark?
 A 2012 study there found that women who drink five or more cups of coffee a day may halve their chances of a clinical pregnancy after IVF.
-Almost 4,000 women at a Danish IVF clinic took part.
-Caffeine, it would seem, should be consumed carefully by fertility patients, not just women undergoing natural pregnancies.
-The British Coffee Association advises no more than 200mg of caffeine per day for pregnant women or those trying to conceive.
-That’s about two to three cups.
+Almost 4,000 women took part.
+Caffeine, it would seem, should be consumed carefully by fertility patients.
+The British Coffee Association (yes, there really is one) advises no more than 200 mg of caffeine per day for pregnant women or those trying to conceive.
+That’s two to three cups.

 And what about men?
-At the 68th Annual Meeting of the American Society for Reproductive Medicine, sperm quality loomed large.
+At the 68th Annual Meeting of the America Society of Reproductive Medicine, sperm quality loomed large.
 One study suggested dairy products, particularly those with full-fat content, may have an adverse effect on semen quality.
-Another found that carbohydrates may impact negatively on sperm concentration in young men.
+Another found that carbohydrates may affect sperm concentration in young men.

 Of course, no IVF shopping trolley would be complete without a generous handful of fabulous foods.
 Interested in our favourites?
 Here goes.